cristidragomir97/ros-io/README.md

 ## Supported modules
 I also need to add the same schema based mechanism to the packags at https://github.com/cristidragomir97/robot-block-lib and the way.
-Currently tested only with motorhead. d
+Currently tested only with motorhead.

 * **Motor Drivers**:
     * L298N GPIO (and any other motor controllers using PWM + DIR pins, eg. VNH3SP30)